WKYS: Urban contemporary

 The disco format eventually evolved into the present urban contemporary format as "93.9 Kiss FM".
 DJ Donnie Simpson became Kiss-FM's program director.

-In the mid-1980s, WKYS gained competition from 102.3 WMMJ and 95.5 WPGC-FM.
+In the mid-1980s, WKYS gained competition from WMMJ and WPGC-FM.
 While that caused a setback in its dominance, WKYS did not suffer a huge of a threat to its ratings and audience share.
-It later began competing with 96.3 WHUR-FM, which converted its jazz format to urban adult contemporary in 1993.
+It later began competing with WHUR-FM, which converted its jazz format to urban adult contemporary in 1993.
 (Washington D.C. is one of the few large radio markets to have multiple urban stations on the FM dial for a long time).

 Changes in ownership

 When NBC divested all of its radio properties in 1988, WKYS was sold to Albimar Communications.
 In the 1990s, Albimar ran into financial difficulties.
 In 1995, the station was sold to Radio One (the original name for current owner Urban One).

 In the mid-1990s, WKYS was forced to drop the "Kiss FM" name and changed it to "93.9 WKYS" due to Clear Channel Communications acquiring the rights to the KISS-FM branding.
 Clear Channel chose to enforce its trademark rights nationwide.
-However, WKYS reintroduced the "Kiss FM" name for a period of time and Clear Channel did not make further claims of legal action.
-WKYS later retired the "Kiss FM" moniker and simply began calling itself "93.9 WKYS".
+However, WKYS reintroduced the "Kiss FM" name for a period of time, without any further claims of legal action from Clear Channel, before returning to "93.9 WKYS".